The Lloyd L. Gregory School of Pharmacy

 Doctorat d’exercice en Pharmacie, Universite’ Saint-Joseph – Beirut, Lebanon; Pharm.D., Lebanese American University – Byblos, Lebanon

-Dr. Chahine has authored more than 35 articles and continuing education programs in the areas of infectious diseases pharmacotherapy, pharmacy education, and medical missions published in such journals as American Journal of Health-System Pharmacy, The Annals of Pharmacotherapy, Christianity & Pharmacy, Clinical Infectious Diseases, The Consultant Pharmacist, Drug Topics, Journal of Experimental and Clinical Medicine, Journal of Pharmacy Practice, Pharmacy Education, Pharmacy Times, and US Pharmacist.
+Dr. Chahine has authored more than 40 articles and continuing education programs in the areas of infectious diseases pharmacotherapy, immunizations, pharmacy education, and medical missions published in such journals as American Journal of Health-System Pharmacy, The Annals of Pharmacotherapy, Christianity & Pharmacy, Clinical Infectious Diseases, The Consultant Pharmacist, Currents in Pharmacy Teaching and Learning, Drug Topics, Journal of Experimental and Clinical Medicine, Journal of Pharmacy Practice, Pharmacy Education, Pharmacy Times, and US Pharmacist.
 He has also authored two infectious diseases book chapters in the Pharmacotherapy Self-Assessment Program.
-In addition, he has presented more than 25 posters and 75 podium presentations at local, state, and national pharmacy meetings.
+In addition, he has presented more than 30 posters and 90 podium presentations and webinars at local, state, and national pharmacy meetings.

-Dr. Chahine serves as a referee for pharmacy journals and book chapters.
-He is involved in professional organizations, including the American Association of Colleges of Pharmacy, the American College of Clinical Pharmacy, the American Society of Consultant Pharmacists, the Florida Society of Health-System Pharmacists, and the Palm Beach Society of Health-System Pharmacists in which he is currently serving as immediate past president.
-He led four medical mission trips to Alaska, Brazil, the Dominican Republic, and Zambia.
+Dr. Chahine is involved in professional organizations, including the American Association of Colleges of Pharmacy (AACP), the American College of Clinical Pharmacy (ACCP), the American Society of Consultant Pharmacists (ASCP), the Florida Society of Health-System Pharmacists (FSHP), and the Society of Infectious Diseases Pharmacists (SIDP).
+He is currently on the board of directors for FSHP and is chair-elect of the ACCP Infectious Diseases Practice and Research Network.
+He served as the president of the Palm Beach Society of Health-System Pharmacists in 2014, and co-led four medical mission trips to Alaska, Brazil, the Dominican Republic, and Zambia.

-Dr. Chahine graduated from Saint-Joseph University with a “Doctorat d’Exercice en Pharmacie” degree and from the Lebanese American University with a doctor of pharmacy degree.
-He completed a drug information graduate internship at Eli Lilly and a pharmacy practice residency at Mary Imogene Bassett Hospital affiliated with Columbia University.
-He is currently completing the Academic Leadership Fellows Program sponsored by the American Association of Colleges of Pharmacy.
+Dr. Chahine graduated from Saint-Joseph University with a “Doctorat d’Exercice en Pharmacie” degree and from the Lebanese American University with a Doctor of Pharmacy degree.
+He completed a drug information graduate internship at Eli Lilly, a pharmacy practice residency at Mary Imogene Bassett Hospital affiliated with Columbia University, and the AACP Academic Leadership Fellows Program.